Key takeaways:

 Looking to hire a plumber for your plumbing business?
-You’ll need an accurate plumber job description to attract qualified candidates and grow your team faster.
+You’ll need an accurate plumber job description to attract qualified candidates and quickly grow your team.

 Pipe Dream Plumbing is hiring an experienced plumber to join our growing team.
 Reporting to our team’s master plumber, the successful applicant will be responsible for plumbing system planning, installation, repairs, and maintenance for our residential clients.